omarbassam88/us-bikeshare/README.md

 Then the Following Statistics are being evaluated:

 1. The most frequent time of travel:
+   - The most common month.
+   - The most common day of the week.
-   - The most frequent month, weekday and hour.
+   - The most common hour.
-2. The most popular Station and trip:
+2. The most popular station and trip:
+   - The most common start station.
+   - Teh most common end station.
-   - The most common start station, end station and the most common combination of start and end stations.
+   - The most common combination of start and end stations.
 3. The trip duration:
+   - The total time traveled.
-   - The total time traveled and the mean travel time.
+   - The mean travel time.
 4. The User Data:
    - The user type(Subscriber, Customer, etc.).
    - The user gender information (Male or Female).